Decent-Partners/Decent-overview/README.md

 When a prospective partner successfully delivers a proposal as judged by their peers, they become full partners.

-Partners govern the cooperative and will eventually be granted shared ownership in it too aligned with contributions.
+Partners govern the cooperative and will eventually be granted shared ownership in it too.

 -------------------
 ### Requirements